mctinker/Map-Tasker/README.md

 A portion/example of the results can be found at https://imgur.com/a/KIR7Vep.

-### Program dependencies:
+### Program Dependencies
--	Python version v3.10 or higher and Tkinter (not included with Python 3.10 from brew)
+-	Python version v3.10 or higher and Tkinter (not included with Python 3.10 from 'brew')

     python 3.10: `brew install python3.10`
     Tkinter:     `brew install python-tk@3.10`

 -	Tasker full or partial backup.xml (anyname.xml…you will be prompted to locate and identify your Tasker backup xml file) on your MAC, created by Tasker version 5 or version 6.
--   If using the GUI, then these addition dependencies must be installed:

-     `pip install customtkinter`
-     `pip install ctkcolorpicker`
-     `pip install pillow`

 ### Installation

+- Install maptasker by entering the following command into Terminal:

+     `pip install maptasker`

 - From the GitHub 'Code' pull-down menu, select 'Download ZIP', save it into a new directory (e.g. /your_id/maptasker) and uncompress it into that directory.